escherba/dotfiles/README.rst

 Basics
 ~~~~~~

-Install Xcode first from App Store.
+First, install Xcode from the App Store.
 Following that, install the
 command-line development tools.
 In the terminal,

 ::